-Il Trasloco (Moving out of the future) is a 1991 independent documentary directed by Renato de Maria, now screened for the first time in the UK with English subtitles.
-Set in Bologna and retrospectively looking at the history of one of the key places where the Autonomia movement took place during the 1970s, the film is a surprisingly personal and heartbreaking recollection of the emptying of a household and the ending of an era, one that was possibly already dead.
+Il Trasloco (Moving Out of the Future) is a 1991 independent documentary directed by Renato de Maria, now screened for the first time in the UK with English subtitles.
+Set in Bologna, Italy, and looking at one of the key places where the Autonomia movement took place during the 1970s, the film is a surprisingly personal and heartbreaking recollection of the emptying of a household and the ending of an era, one that was possibly already dead.

-One of the most influential workerist social movements to emerge in Italy in the 1960s, the terms Autonomia or the Refusal of work have now become somewhat overused shorthand.
+One of the most influential workerist social movements to emerge in Italy in the 1960s, the terms Autonomia and the refusal of work have now become somewhat overused shorthand.
 However, what becomes clear watching this film is that they refer to a practical methodology of life rather than to the sterility of what remains in their theoretisation.
-This first ever screening of Il Trasloco to an English-speaking audience was made possible through a collaboration of Auto Italia and Through Europe.
+This first ever screening of Il Trasloco to an English-speaking audience was made possible through the collaboration of Auto Italia and Through Europe.